djust270/3dmodelsearcher/README.md

 ## Features

-- **Unified Search** - Search Thingiverse, Printables, Thangs, MyMiniFactory, and YouMagine from one interface
+- **Unified Search** - Search Thingiverse, Printables, Thangs, MyMiniFactory, YouMagine, and Creality Cloud from one interface
 - **Popular Models** - Browse trending models from each source
 - **Real-time Results** - Results stream in as each source responds
 - **Image Proxy** - Built-in proxy to handle CDN restrictions